Oscie-Coherence/oscie-proof/README.md

 Oscie Operational Coherence Intelligence Framework Copyright (c) 2025 Carter Lentz (@CohoLabs)

-Licensed under the Apache License, Version 2.0 (the "Apache License") or the MIT License (the "MIT License"), at your option.
+Licensed under the Apache License, Version 2.0 (the "Apache License").
-You may use Oscie under the terms of either the Apache License or the MIT License.
+You may use Oscie under the terms of either the Apache License.

 Additionally, for commercial partnerships or closed-source integrations, alternative licensing is available — contact OscieIntel@outlook.com

+## License & Commercial Partnerships

+Oscie is open-source under the **Apache License 2.0** — fully permissive for research, prototyping, and commercial use while preserving attribution and patent grants.

+For closed-source deployments, enterprise support, or custom integrations, alternative commercial licensing is available.
+→ Contact: OscieIntel@outlook.com | DM X: @CohoLabs

 ## One command to run

 ```bash